jarpatus/docker-dovecot-rspamd/README.md

       mda "/usr/libexec/dovecot/deliver -d user@example.com"
 ```

-Pull from IMAP server, run spam detection and deliver directly to mailbox.
+Pull from IMAP server, run spam detection and deliver directly to mailbox user@example.com.
 Keep messages and use IDLE.
 Notice that this will add new spam related headers to the message, but does not actually filter anything unless you do some client side filtering.
+Also notice that it is possible to make delivery to another user's mailbox but that would be a bit misconfiguration unless you use this user only for mail retrieval and have another user for mailbox.

 ```
 poll mail.example.com protocol IMAP port 993